josejlm2/notes/WebNotes.md

 #PHP

-### Registered Globals
+### Configure Registered Globals(Turned off by default in PHP 4.2 and later)
-  Always initialize global variables yourself.
+  The standard is to have it off `register_globals = Off`.
+Otherwise, always initialize global variables yourself.
 For example, take a look at the following code.
 ```
   <?php
     if (check_password($username, $password)){